cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

         window.location.protocol + "//" + window.location.hostname + ":8080",
     });

-    //Set up the actor object, an actorName and an actorClass is enough to define a unique actor to add to a trial const actor = { name: actorName, actorClass: actorClass };
+    //Set up the actor object.
+An actorName and an actorClass is enough to define a unique actor to be added to a trial const actor = { name: actorName, actorClass: actorClass };

-    //Use the service to register an actor. registerActor takes two arguments, the second of which is a callback function which is provided the actorSession of the registered actor, with which we can send actions, and recieve events service.registerActor(actor, async (actorSession) => {
+    //Use the service to register an actor. registerActor takes two arguments, the second of which is a callback function which is given the actorSession of the registered actor as it's only argument.
+With the provided actorSession, we can send actions, and receive events. service.registerActor(actor, async (actorSession) => {
       //Start the session
       actorSession.start();

-      //Double arrow function here beause react will turn a single one into a lazy loaded function setSendAction(() => (action) => {
+      //Double arrow function here because React will turn a single one into a lazy loaded function setSendAction(() => (action) => {
         actorSession.sendAction(action);
       });

-      /*actorSession.eventLoop is a async generator function, meaning we can use the syntax for await(const foo of generator()){
+      /*actorSession.eventLoop is an async generator function, meaning we can use the syntax for await(const foo of generator()){
           do stuff
         }